UoB-COMSM0110/2024-group-3/docs/report/design.md

 private ArrayList<Venom> venom;

 ```
 The attribute 'mapGridObjectData' is integral for our game's collision detection.
 This is a 2D array of object references which encapsulates the current state of the game.
 For each iteration of the game dynamic objects are mapped to their new grid locations.
-This provides an efficient "lookup" to determine which object occupies a specific grid.
+This provides an efficient 'lookup' to determine which object occupies a specific grid.
 If the player snake moves into a wall, this collision is detected and the game will end.
 Alternatively, if the player snake moves into a grid cell containing a consumable, the appropriate action will be taken to increase body length, score, or venom available, and the game will continue.
 The aggregation of cells to make the objects is a key component that allows each grid to be tracked, whilst still have objects interact with others as a whole.
 This means that if an object is an aggregation of multiple cells, then each cell references the same object.
 This ensures that if an enemy snake is killed by the venom the whole enemy snake dies and not just the first cell, or the cell where the collision was detected.

 To illustrate this design/implementation of collision detection, a snippet of code from the Snake class is shown below.
 Note the conditionals which check for the presence of an object in its new head location.
-If the 'gridCell' contains a 'Wall' or the 'Snake' itself, then the game state is over in accordance with the rules of the game.
+If the `gridCell` contains a `Wall` or the `Snake` itself, then the game state is over in accordance with the rules of the game.
 The consumables food and powerup are also handled in the same way.

 ```
 // gets curerent object that occupies where the new snake head position will be